-In December 1997, Protection One incurred charges of \$12.8 million to write down the value of the customer account base due to excessive losses associated with a specific acquisition and \$11.5 million to reflect the closing of business activities that were no longer of continuing value to the combined operations.
+In December 1997, Protection One incurred a charge of \$11.5\$ million for costs associated with the closing of business activities that were no longer of continuing value to the combined operations.

-3. MARKETABLE SECURITIES
+4. MARKETABLE SECURITIES

 During the fourth quarter of 1999, the company decided to sell its remaining marketable security investments in paging industry companies.
 These securities have been classified as available-for-sale; therefore, changes in market value have been historically reported as a component of other comprehensive income.